-Information on how and when to retreive your Student ID Card will be published in the upcoming weeks.
+Information on how and when to retreive your Student ID Card are published in your yoU@B.

 Surf your yoU@B Student Diary

 The yoU@B student Diary is a reserved area online available to all Bocconi students.
 Through yoU@B, students can receive information from the University, use online services dedicated to teaching, administer some activities in their academic careers, register to exams, check dates, times and rooms for both exams and graduation sessions, check class timetables and so on.